0xfatal/z-electron-builder/README.md

 ### Snapcraft

 If you are building/releasing your Linux app for Snapcraft (which is `electron-builder`'s default), you will additionally need to install and sign in to Snapcraft.
-This can be done using an `action-snapcraft` step before the `action-electron-builder` step:
+This can be done using an `action-snapcraft` step before the `z-electron-builder` step:

 ```yml
 - name: Install Snapcraft